gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     [Reconfigure GitLab][reconfigure GitLab] again.
 It should complete cleanly.

-1. New for 9.4: Restart your primary PostgreSQL server to ensure the replication slot changes take effect (`sudo gitlab-ctl restart postgresql` for Omnibus-provided PostgreSQL).
+1. Since 9.4: Restart your primary PostgreSQL server to ensure the replication slot changes take effect (`sudo gitlab-ctl restart postgresql` for Omnibus-provided PostgreSQL).